Understanding Addition and Subtraction in Transformers: Methodology

 \subsection{Subtraction Algorithm Description}

-Our subtraction algorithm mirrors our addition algorithm, replacing addition's “cascading carry one" with subtraction's “cascading borrow one".
-Both operations use the same iterative approach to reducing “cascading" uncertainty token by token.
+Subtraction has been studied far less than addition (Sec.~\ref{sec:RelatedWork}).
+We give a novel, exact left-to-right algorithm for it that parallels our addition algorithm, replacing the “cascading carry one" with a “cascading borrow one" and reducing the same kind of token-by-token uncertainty.

 We introduce “Base Diff" $MD_n$ defined as \DN - \DND $ $ modulo 10 (paralleling $SA_n$).
 We also introduce $MB_n$ for the single-digit “borrow one" case (paralleling $ST_n$):